- April 25, 1981

 Many were in doubt whether Felipe will have a motivation but he had a pretty good season in 2017, scoring points in 13 races and finishing 11th in the points.
 At the end of the season, he pulled out from F1 for the second time.
 This time, definitely.

 Massa was not out of racing for long.
-He joined Venturi Formula E team to race in the fifth season of the global electric formula championship.
+He joined Venturi Formula E Team to race in the fifth season of the global electric formula championship.
 In his first FE season, Massa reached podium once, finishing third at the streets of Monte-Carlo.
 At the end of the season, he was 15th in the points.

 Unlike many of his colleagues, Felipe’s private life was never so interesting to the media.
 He is a religious family man who likes to be involved in charity work and, like many Brazilians, he is a huge fan of football.
 Massa never had the intention to be popular and sometimes he could hardly stand the pressure.